Satharus/satharus.me/_posts/2023-07-28-the_life_of_a_binary.md

 We use input devices such as a mouse and keyboard to make the computer process whatever we want and then the computer would give us some sort of output such as _something_ visual on a monitor or a sound.

-Then, at some point you may have been taught this in college if you studied CS or CE.
+Then, at some point you may have been taught this in university/college if you studied CS or CE.

 {: style="text-align:center"}
 ![Von Numann Architecture](/assets/images/the-life-of-a-binary/von_neumann.png)